MOOOV World Film Festival puts Palestine in spotlight

 belganewsagency.eu

-There will also be something for the little ones: together with Peuterspeelpunt, MOOOV is organising free film screenings for toddlers and pre-schoolers on Friday 24 April and Thursday 30 April.
+With Peuterspeelpunt, MOOOV is organising free film screenings for toddlers and pre-schoolers on 24 and 30 April.

-Finally, prizes will once again be awarded by various juries: an international jury, a jury of inmates from Merksplas prison and a youth jury.
-In addition, an audience award will be presented, chosen by festival visitors.
+Prizes will again be awarded by various juries: an international jury, a jury of inmates from Merksplas prison and a youth jury.
+An audience award will be presented, chosen by festival visitors.

 Related news